-In other words, statistically speaking, if you have money that you know for sure you're not going to need or want to spend for 35 years, you should, in theory, be able to put it in the stock market and have it outperform most other investments.
-That's because, as we've said, over the very long run, the market averages a 9 to 10 percent return.
-But, now you know just what that term "long run" really means, and unfortunately, there aren't too many people in a position to just sit on their nest egg, or even part of it, for three and a half decades.
+In other words, statistically speaking, if you have money that you know for sure you're not going to need or want to spend for 35 years, you should, in theory, be able to invest it for growth in the stock market and have it outperform most other investments.
+That's because, as we've said, over the very long run, the market averages a 9-to-10% return.
+But now you know just what that term "long run" really means, and unfortunately, there aren't too many people in a position to just sit on their nest egg, or even part of it, for three-and-a-half decades.

 What else can the lessons of market history tell us about how we should be saving and investing for retirement in the present?
 Well, another characteristic of every long-term secular bear market cycle we've been through is that each has included at least three major market drops.
-As noted, we've had two drops in what I believe is our current secular bear market cycle so far.
-It's common for each sequential drop to be larger than the previous one, and I believe our current secular bear market cycle has stayed true to form.
+As noted, we've had two drops in our current secular bear market cycle so far.
+Although we had a third drop of around 40% in response to the coronavirus crisis, the market quickly rebounded due to massive amounts of quantitative easing by the Federal Reserve.